karthik25/SimpleRules/ReadMe.md

 var result = simpleRulesEngine.Validate(user);
 ```

 The result of the validation is just the same as discussed before!
 Okay, we have seen enough of validation.
+Note that if you attempt to register the same concrete type, metadata type again, it will throw a `DuplicateMetadataRegistrationException` exception.
 Lets move on to possibilities of extending the rules engine using custom rules.
 That's next!

 ### Creating Custom Rules